sdas17/ecoomerceproject/assignmet/ass03/Chapter 03.md

 ● Superpowers of JSX
-Easy to maintain
+1.Easy to maintain
-Secure
+2.Secure
-Easy to debug
+3.Easy to debug

 ● Role of type attribute in script tag?
 What options can I use there?